Vitamin D Foods for Vegetarians

 Q: Are there any side effects associated with taking vitamin D supplements?

-A: Healthcare professionals generally consider vitamin D supplements safe when taken in appropriate amounts under their guidance.
+A: Healthcare professionals consider vitamin D supplements safe when taken in appropriate amounts under their guidance.
 However, excessive vitamin D intake can lead to toxicity, which can cause symptoms such as nausea, vomiting, weakness, and kidney problems.
 It is crucial to consult your healthcare provider before starting any new supplement regimen.

 Q: How can I determine if I am getting enough vitamin D?